Frequently Asked Questions

 Q: In which browsers does the multitouch functionality work with Snowflake(web)?

-A; Snowflake(web)'s multitouch functionality is the most optimal in Chrome and Edge.
+A; Snowflake(web)'s multitouch functionality is the most optimal in Chrome.
 Safari is supported on OS X (Mac) and iOS only.
 Firefox only supports single touch.

 Q: Can everyone use the online version of Lessons?